Romans 1

 The depth of man's degeneration can be measured by his perversion of sex.

-They live according to their false premise, giving themselves to passions that run contrary to the laws of nature itself.
+They live according to their false premise (that the creature is to be honored above the Creator, v.25), giving themselves to passions that run contrary to the laws of nature itself.
 In embracing homosexual practice, humanity has descended below the birds and the beasts (v.23), which have not forsaken the sexual pattern designed by God.
 If the lesser creatures were to abandon this order, even man's theory of evolution would be undermined.

 These rewards 'received in themselves' include emotional damage, and various diseases.